lnelab/lne_link/README.md

 ### Getting Started

-Please download [LINK](https://github.com/ln-org/lne_link/releases) for Windows.
+Please download [LINK](https://github.com/ln-org/lne_link/releases) for Windows & Mac.
 LINK is updated monthly with new features and bug fixes.
 If you are interested in this project, please contact us!

 ### Features